 The Hilton Honors Surpass card also comes with several extra perks that make it a valuable card for frequent travelers – beyond benefits at Hilton properties.

-- Free ShopRunner subscription – As an American Express card, the Surpass offers a free ShopRunner subscription, which provides free, two-day shipping from dozens of online retailers.
+- Free ShopRunner subscription – As an American Express card, the Surpass offers a free ShopRunner subscription, which provides free, two-day shipping from dozens of online retailers (enrollment required).

 - No foreign transaction fee – You won’t be charged anything extra on foreign transactions.

-- Car rental insurance – If you use your Surpass to book and pay for a rental car, you can receive secondary coverage in the case of damage or theft.
+- Secondary car rental insurance – If you use your Surpass to book and pay for a rental car, you can receive secondary coverage in the case of damage or theft.